 EITO, The European IT Observatory, offering reports on the ICT and Consumer Electronics markets in Europe and Internationally

 Germany is actively positioning itself as a lead provider of complete smart technology solutions.
 In the current 2014-2019 financial framework alone, USD 23.6 billion is available for German cities and municipalities.
-Additionally, to this, there is the multi-billion Horizon 2020 funds, which is meant to support regional innovation.
+In addition, there is the multi-billion Horizon 2020 funding to support regional innovation.

 Best Prospects for U.S. exports

 Building and construction: energy-efficient buildings and modernization, smart homes